Logo

 Physical Characteristics of Gibbons

-Most gibbon species have a head and body length of about 40 to 65 cm.
-The siamang is the largest gibbon species and can reach 74 to 90 cm, and in some cases almost 1 meter in length.
-In terms of weight, smaller gibbons usually weigh 4.4 to 7.6 kg, while white-cheeked gibbons average around 5.6 to 5.8 kg.
-Siamangs are much heavier, with females weighing about 10.5 to 10.7 kg and males about 11.9 to 12 kg.
-The siamang is the only gibbon species that shows a clear difference in body size between males and females.
+The siamang is the largest gibbon species.
+It can reach 74 to 90 cm in length, and some individuals may grow close to 1 meter.
+Siamangs are also much heavier than other gibbons, with females weighing about 10.5 to 10.7 kg and males around 11.9 to 12 kg.
+They are the only gibbons with a clear difference in body size between males and females.

 Gibbons Global Distribution